Army Basic Training Start Dates 2024: What You Need to Know Before You Ship Out

 Physical Fitness and Preparation

-Start your fitness routine at least 3-4 months before your report date.
-Focus on cardio exercises like running, push-ups, and sit-ups.
-Aim to run 2 miles in under 15-16 minutes.
+Focus on cardiovascular exercises such as running, push-ups, and sit-ups, aiming to run 2 miles in under 15-16 minutes.

-Practice the Army Combat Fitness Test events as well.
-These include the 3-rep max deadlift, standing power throw, hand-release push-ups, sprint-drag-carry, leg tuck or plank, and 2-mile run.
+Practice the events of the Army Combat Fitness Test, including the 3-rep max deadlift, standing power throw, hand-release push-ups, sprint-drag-carry, leg tuck or plank, and 2-mile run.

-Gradually increase your workout intensity.
-Include strength training to build muscle endurance.
-Stay hydrated and maintain a balanced diet rich in protein and complex carbs.
+Stay hydrated and maintain a balanced diet with ample protein and complex carbohydrates.

 What to Bring to Basic Training

-Pack light – you’ll be issued most items.
-Bring your valid ID and documents, a small amount of cash, basic toiletries, a watch (simple, no smartwatches), and plain white underwear and socks.
+Ensure you have your valid ID and necessary documents, a small sum of cash, basic toiletries, a simple watch (no smartwatches), and white underwear and socks.

 Mental Readiness and Expectations

-Build mental toughness by setting personal goals, practicing stress management techniques, and learning basic military terms and ranks.
+Build your mental toughness by establishing personal goals, practicing stress management strategies, and familiarizing yourself with basic military terminology and ranks.

-Stay positive and remember why you joined.
-Your drill sergeants will push you to your limits, but their goal is to transform you into a capable soldier.
+Your drill sergeants will stretch your capabilities, but their aim is to mold you into a skilled soldier.

 Career Paths After Basic Training